VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **More than 260,000 people have been killed by volcanic activity since 1700 AD.**
+- ⚡ Daily fun fact: **Cricket chirping can tell the temperature outside.
+Counting how many times a cricket chirps in 15 seconds and then adding 40 to that number will approximately tell you what the temperature is in Fahrenheit**

 <h3 align="left">Connect with me:</h3>
 <p align="left">